Divyaa1703/EDA-Project/README.md

-🚚 Logistics Data Analysis (EDA)
+# 📊 Logistics Data Analysis (EDA)

-📌 Project Overview
+## 📌 Project Overview
-This project focuses on performing **Exploratory Data Analysis (EDA)** on a logistics dataset to understand shipment patterns, freight cost distribution, and relationships between key variables.
+This project focuses on performing Exploratory Data Analysis (EDA) on a logistics dataset to understand shipment patterns, delivery performance, and freight cost behavior.

-The goal is to extract meaningful insights from raw data using visualization and analysis techniques.
+The goal is to extract meaningful insights from raw data using simple analysis and visualization techniques.

 ---

-🎯 Objectives
+## 🎯 Objectives
 - Analyze shipment modes and their distribution
 - Understand freight cost patterns
 - Explore the relationship between weight and cost
-- Identify trends and outliers in the dataset
+- Identify trends, delays, and outliers in the dataset

 ---

- 📊 Key Insights

-- **Shipment Mode:** Air is the most frequently used shipment mode, while rail is the least used.
-- **Freight Cost:** Most shipments fall within a lower cost range, with a few high-cost outliers.
-- **Weight vs Cost:** Freight cost tends to increase with weight, showing a positive relationship.

----

-🛠️ Tools & Technologies Used
+## 🛠️ Tools & Technologies Used
 - Python
 - Pandas
 - Matplotlib